Verdicts & Settlements

 Bicycle Accident: Confidential Settlement

-Cyclist Hit in Crosswalk
+Cyclist Hit in Crosswalk (Montgomery County, Maryland)

-A cyclist was crossing an intersection at the crosswalk when she was hit by a car making a right turn.
+Our client, a cyclist, was crossing an intersection at the crosswalk when she was hit by a car making a right turn.
 The driver failed to see the cyclist.
 Our client suffered facial, head and leg injuries.
 She was a research scientist commuting to NIH to begin her work day.
 Our client faced no recovery based on the state of Maryland bicycle law prohibiting riding on sidewalks.
 By researching this issue, we were able to locate Montgomery County exception to the State law there-by permitting our client to recover for her injuries as well as permitting her to be reimbursed for her torn clothes and damaged laptop.